 While much of John's exemplary behavior was the result of him being a great kid, a lot of it also had to do with his incredible parents.
 His mother was a very well liked and respected assistant principal at the high school.
 His father was a well known reverend and pastor of a church in the area.

-As you can probably imagine, any sort of misbehavior, especially crude jokes, were not likely tolerated at John's house.
-Maybe something like this could slide at home; John's parents were strict, but they were also very kind and reasonable people that you could tell were part of a very happy home.
+As you can probably imagine, any sort of misbehavior, especially crude jokes, were not likely to be tolerated at John's house.
+But maybe something like this could slide at home; John's parents were strict, but they were also very kind and reasonable people that you could tell were part of a very happy home.

-But a call home from a teacher explaining that John had made a sexually demeaning comment about another student's mother would most likely mean some sort of mandatory punishment.
+A call home from a teacher explaining that John had made a sexually demeaning comment about another student's mother, however, would most certainly lead to him receiving some sort of punishment.

-As John slowly began his death march towards me, Christian, John's friend and fellow brother in the percussive arts, came with him and plead for mercy.
+As John slowly began his death march towards me, Christian, John's friend and fellow brother in the percussive arts, came with him and begged for mercy on his behalf.